-A person under 21 years old who does not have a Year 12 or equivalent qualification will usually need to participate in education or full-time training, or participate full-time (25 hours a week) in part-time study or training, in combination with other approved activities.
-If a person under 21 has a partial capacity to work, they may also be eligible for a Youth Disability Supplement.
+A person under 22 years old who does not have a Year 12 or equivalent qualification will usually need to participate in full-time education or training, or participate full-time (25 hours a week) in part-time study or training, in combination with other approved activities.
+If a person under 22 has a partial capacity to work, they may also be eligible for a Youth Disability Supplement.

-Payment of Youth Allowance is subject to waiting periods similar to those for Newstart Allowance (see: "Waiting periods" under "Newstart Allowance", below).
+Payment of Youth Allowance is subject to waiting periods similar to those for Newstart Allowance (see “Waiting periods” under “Newstart Allowance”, above).
 Failure to comply with the activity test or Youth Allowance Employment Pathway Plan may result in a penalty being imposed.
-The penalties are the same as for Newstart Allowance (see below).
+The penalties are the same as for Newstart Allowance (see above).

 Sixteen- and seventeen-year-olds who do not have the equivalent of Year 12 education normally have to undertake full-time education or training to receive Youth Allowance.
-However, they may be exempted for the following reasons:
+However, they may be exempted if one of the following applies: